 In May 2003, Pen Hadow was catapulted to international fame when he became the first person in history to sledge alone from Canada to the North Geographic Pole without any outside help - a feat of endurance thought to be harder than climbing Everest solo, without oxygen.
-It had taken him three attempts and fifteen years' dedication to achieve his goal.
+It had taken him three attempts and fifteen years' dedication to achieve his goal, and despite severe setbacks, he walked, skied and swam for two months to fulfil a lifetime's dream.

 Pen read Geography at University College London, and went on to become the youngest-ever executive at Mark McCormack's renowned International Management Group, where he was more focused in helping others achieve rather than himself.